btoll/benjamintoll.com/content/post/interviewing_tools.md

 > Most companies don't care about what particular language is chosen for a coding challenge (even one that isn't used at the company), so why do they then care about knowledge in a particular tool versus lack of knowledge in another?

 I've had plenty of interviews where the inteviewer(s) are complete assholes (like the aforementioned Netflix interview), and so I place a high priority on make the candidate feel as comfortable as possible.
 If the interviewer is obnoxious, then that is great information to have, no matter how well you do.
-After all, you're there to evaluate if **you** want to work there, bearing in mind that you'll sometimes spend more time with these pricks than with your significant other.
-Fuck that.
+After all, you're there to evaluate if **you** want to work there, bearing in mind that you'll sometimes spend more time with these ninjas than with your significant other.

 # Conclusion